AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 Exam playbook

-How formal, functional, and perceptual regions appears on the AP exam
+How formal, functional, and perceptual regions appear on the AP exam

 In multiple-choice questions